logo

 Visit the Great Pavilion first.
 It gets so crowded later in the day that you can hardly move, so you want to be out of there by then.
 And if it rains everyone herds into the Pavilion.

-Umbrellas are forbidden – they get in everyone’s way.
+Umbrellas are forbidden – it's too crowded.
 Instead, take a waterproof jacket with a hood.
 Most gift shops and tourist spots in London have them for a pound or two.

 Don’t forget your camera.
 You'll want to record all the wonderful design ideas you’re going to see.